 Choose the Right Policy

 One of the biggest mistakes people make is thinking they won’t qualify for life insurance.
-Perhaps they think they can’t afford it due to a medical condition or high-risk job.
+Perhaps they think they can’t afford it due to a medical condition or a high-risk job.
 Maybe they think they are too young to apply?
 Luckily, there is a wide range of life insurance policies to protect your needs, and each is outlined to match the unique needs of someone who wants life insurance.
 Choosing the right policy to meet the needs of your lifestyle is very important.
 Different types of life insurance policies include:

 - Decreasing Term Life Insurance – is usually purchased to run alongside a mortgage.
 Typically their premiums are constant throughout the contract, and reductions in coverage typically occur monthly or annually (i.e., as your mortgage balance becomes lower).

 - Level Term Life Insurance – is designed to help protect your family while your children are growing up.
 However, level term life insurance is typically set for a specific amount of time, like a tenant renting a home.